Novair (Armenia)

 Novair LLC (Նովէյր) is an Armenian carrier based at Zvartnots International Airport in Yerevan, Armenia.

 History

 The airline was founded on 23 October 2020, as a subsidiary of Atlantis Armenian Airlines, subsequently absorbing the regional fleet consisting of one Let L-410 Turbolet.
-The airline has assumed regional flights to Batumi and was to take over flights to Kapan in the near future.
-However this plan was abandoned in 2021.
+The airline has assumed regional flights to Batumi and began flights to Kapan in 2023.

 Destinations

 Fleet

 The Novair fleet consists of the following aircraft (as of December 2020):